nbcrrolls/cuda/README.rst

 and ``src/nvidia-toolkit``.
 Update ``cuda.mk`` file with new version numbers.

 NVIDIA changes the naming schema with each major version update.
-Dpending on your downloaded toolkit and dirver verisons  you may need to update the variables (that refer to the downloaded toolkit and driver source files) in ``src/nvidia-toolkit/version.mk`` and /src/nvidia-driver/version.mk``.
+Depending on your downloaded toolkit and driver verisons you may need to update the variables (that refer to the downloaded toolkit and driver source files) in ``src/nvidia-toolkit/version.mk`` and /src/nvidia-driver/version.mk``.